 To calculate a weighted MA, multiply each data point by a weighting factor and then take the mean.

-There are different ways to weigh the data points, but using an exponential moving average (EMA) is the most common method.
+Different ways are used to weigh the data points, but the most common method is to use an exponential moving average (EMA).

 Ever Dreamed of Beating the Stock Market